lwysocki/eventcpp/README.md

 }
 ```

-## Installation

-Copy header file to folder of your choice and include it in your project.

 ## Authors

 - Lukasz Wysocki

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.